mongodb/docs/source/administration/backups.rst

 .. warning::

-   Journaling is disabled by default on pre-1.9.2 64-bit versions of MongoDB.
-Ensure that the journaling option is turned on by specifying ":mongodb:option:`journal` = ``true``" in the configuration or specifying the :option:`--journal <mongod --journal>` run-time option for :option:`mongod`.
+   MongoDB disables journaling on 32 bit systems and all pre-1.9.2 64-bit versions.
+Specify the ":setting:`journal` = ``true``" in the configuration or use the :option:`--journal <mongod --journal>` run-time option for :option:`mongod` to ensure that MongoDB uses journaling.

 Many service providers provide a block-level backup service based on disk image snapshots.
 If you manage your own infrastructure on a